NOAA-EMC/UPP/doc/UserGuide/Reference/Glossary.rst

    GFS
       The `Global Forecast System <https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast>`__.
 The GFS is a National Centers for Environmental Prediction (:term:`NCEP`) weather forecast model that generates data for dozens of atmospheric and land-soil variables, including temperatures, winds, precipitation, soil moisture, and atmospheric ozone concentration.
 The system couples four separate models (atmosphere, ocean, land/soil, and sea ice) that work together to accurately depict weather conditions.

+   GCOVR
+      A tool that generates code coverage reports from compiler coverage data.

+   GitHub Actions
+      A GitHub automation service used to run workflows such as builds, tests, and documentation checks.

    GRIB2
       The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.